AmadeusW/artstar/development.md

 # Development log

+## 2025-02-21
+Hooked up `uv`, I'm looking forward to using it.
+Also, here's a todo of things to do:
+- see sequence of images
+  - arbitrary number of next (or previous) images
+  - it should be possible to customize blending and whether edge detection is used
+- see grid

 ## 2025-02-11
 I'm now able to load and save the transformations to multiple files, view one file or blended files, with edge detection or without.